opendata-swiss/ckan-embed/README.md

 1. Run `npm install` in the ckan-embed folder to install dependencies.
 2. Run `npm run build` (this will invoke [browserify](http://browserify.org/) to bundle the source files, and then [uglify-js](http://lisperator.net/uglifyjs/) to create the minified version).
-3. Run `bower install` to fetch local versions of the `lodash` and `jquery` libraries for the test instance.
+3. Run `bower install` to fetch local versions of JavaScript libraries for the test instance.
 4. Run a local webserver (e.g., `python -m SimpleHTTPServer 8000`) in the root folder and then point your web browser at the test directory (e.g., `http://localhost:8000/test/`).

 ## Acknowledgments